We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 You feel a tiny tickle, an itchy bump.
 Could it be lice?
 The very thought can make you itch!
 Head lice, pubic lice (“crabs”), and body lice are parasites no one wants to be invaded by.
 These creepy crawlers are as old as humankind, and they are not nitpicky about who they pick on.
 There are three kinds of lice that feed on human blood.
 Each are identified by the area of the body they infest: head lice, pubic lice, and body lice.
 Head and pubic lice use skin and hair as their nesting grounds, while body lice live in fabrics.
 Lice don’t jump or fly — they crawl.
 Additionally, human lice don’t live on other animals.

 Lice have three life stages: nit (egg), nymph (baby lice) and adult.
 Nits take anywhere from five to 10 days to hatch into nymphs, depending on temperature.
 The warmer the temperature the faster they hatch.
 Nymphs grow for about a week before they are ready to lay nits.
 Adults can live as long as 30 days if they have access to human blood.
-Adult head and pubic lice die after 48 to 72 hours with no blood, but the Centers for Disease Control and Prevention (CDC) points out that body lice can live for a week off a human.
+Adult head and pubic lice die after 48 to 72 hours with no blood, but the

 Adult lice are about the size of a tiny sesame seed.
 Head and body lice have a segmented body and six legs.
 Pubic lice have six legs, too, but are shaped like tiny sea crabs.
 Lice are tan or brown-gray in color.